wdporter/acim/text/1-the-meaning-of-miracles/ii-revelation-time-and-miracles/index.md

 ---

-4.&emsp;“No man comes unto the Father but by me” does not mean that I am in any way separate or different from you except in time, and time does not really exist.
+4. “No man comes unto the Father but by me” does not mean that I am in any way separate or different from you except in time, and time does not really exist.
 ²The statement is more meaningful in terms of a vertical rather than a horizontal axis.
 ³You stand below me and I stand below God.
 ⁴In the process of ‘rising up’, I am higher because without me the distance between God and man would be too great for you to encompass.